 Once you receive your retroactive payment, you are automatically included in the regular pension payroll disbursement schedule.
-With our Direct Deposit Program, your monthly pension payments are directly deposited on the last business day of the month for that month.
-If you decline automatic enrollment in direct deposit, you will receive pension checks, which are mailed the second to the last business day of each month for that month.
+With our Direct Deposit Program, your monthly pension payments are deposited directly into your checking or savings account on the last business day of the month for that month.
+If you decline enrollment in direct deposit, you will receive pension checks, which are mailed the second to the last business day of each month for that month.

 The Direct Deposit Program